PourroyJean/HPC_Playground/Binding_experimentations/experimentation.md

 - Rank 4: 180.87ns vs Rank 5: 111.84ns (both on NUMA domain 2)
 - Rank 6: 170.84ns vs Rank 7: 112.20ns (both on NUMA domain 3)

-This suggests that even within the same NUMA domain, physical core placement may impact memory access patterns, possibly due to the internal topology of the CCDs (Core Complex Dies) in the EPYC architecture.
+This pattern can be explained by the internal CCD topology of the EPYC processor.
+Since each NUMA node has two CCDs, it's likely that even-numbered ranks and odd-numbered ranks are being scheduled on different CCDs within the same NUMA node.
+The data suggests that under concurrent load, cores in one CCD experience significantly higher memory access latencies than cores in the other CCD, despite both being in the same NUMA domain.

 #### Pattern Inversion at Extreme Allocation Size